So, How Long Does it Take to Grow a Beard?

 Table of Contents

-Step 1: Planning Stage
+STEP 1: The Planning Stage

-Make a plan and commit to growing a beard.
+Time to make a plan and commit to growing a beard.

 Step 2: Diet and Fitness

-Step 3: Early Stages of Growth
+Step 3: The Early Stages of Growth

 How Fast Does Hair Grow?